Solo Travel in New Zealand: How to Make it a Non-Solo Experience

 If you’re thinking of doing a solo trip in New Zealand (which we’re guessing is the case if you’re reading this article), then you’re onto a good thing.
 We’ll even go as far as saying that it’s the BEST way to travel in New Zealand and here are just a few reasons why…

-• Travel at your own pace – without having to worry what your travel companions want to do, travelling alone means you can truly make your trip your own
+1. Travel at your own pace – Without having to worry about what your travel companions want to do, travelling alone means you can truly make your trip your own.

-• Gain independence – travelling on your own means you’re in charge and truly independent
+2. Gain independence – Travelling on your own means you’re in charge and truly independent.

-• Grow confidence – we all wish we had more confidence, right?
-You’ll certainly feel more confident after taking the leap to travel alone
+3. Grow confidence – We all wish we had more confidence, right?
+You’ll certainly feel more confident after taking the leap to travel alone.

-• Find yourself – Ok, so that’s totally cliche, but honestly, travelling alone helps you find passions and find out what you’re capable of
+4. Find yourself – Ok, so that’s totally cliché, but honestly, travelling alone helps you find passions and find out what you’re capable of.

-• Meet more people – as a solo traveller, you actually end up meeting more people!
-That’s because someone alone is more approachable, plus, you’re more likely to put in the effort to talk to other people.
+5. Meet more people – As a solo traveller, you actually end up meeting more people!
+That’s because someone alone is more approachable.
+Plus, you’re more likely to put in the effort to talk to other people.
 We’ll go more into that below…

 Need more convincing?
 Take a look at our 10 Reasons to Travel Alone in New Zealand.

-Although you’re arriving in the country alone, it doesn’t mean you have to be alone while you’re in New Zealand.
-There are many easy ways to meet people while in New Zealand, which we’ll go through in this article.
+Although you’re arriving in the country alone, it doesn’t mean you have to be alone.
+There are many easy ways to meet people while in New Zealand, which we’ll go through in this guide.

 It’s true!
-Because of that very fact, there are other solo travellers out there that want to meet other solo travellers like you.
-You’ll find each other easily through your choice of transport, accommodation, work, activities and even online.
+Because of that very fact, there are other solo travellers out there who want to meet other solo travellers like you.
+You’ll find each other easily through your choice of transport, accommodations, work, activities and even online.
 Let’s go through them all now!

 Meet People Before Arriving in New Zealand

 Wait, what?!
-You may have heard, but the power of the Internet allows you to meet people from all over the world!
-One of the best places to find people that are going to be in New Zealand at the same time as you is via Facebook Groups.
-There are heaps of New Zealand backpacking Facebook Groups where people are finding travel buddies before they arrive in New Zealand.
-You can even ask if other travellers in your area are free for a hike, activity or a drink – just ask the question.
+You may have heard, but the power of the internet allows you to meet people from all over the world!
+One of the best places to find people who are going to be in New Zealand at the same time as you is via Facebook Groups.
+There are “heaps”, as we say in Kiwi Land, of New Zealand Travel Facebook Groups where people are finding travel buddies even before they arrive in New Zealand.
+Once your travels are underway in New Zealand, you can ask if other travellers in your area are free for a hike, activity or a drink – just ask the question.

 For some guidance on backpacking Facebook Group etiquette, take a look at the 15 Simple Tips to Kill It on Backpacking Facebook Groups.